 - Use adaptors plugged into other adaptors.

 - Overload adaptors, particularly with high-current appliances such as kettles, irons and heaters.
-(Low-current appliances include radios, televisions, computers and hi-fi equipment.)

 - Buy cheap, substandard adaptors.

 The best thing to do is to get a registered electrician to install extra sockets.
-Ask the electrician to install twin sockets rather than single ones.
+Ask the electrician to install additional socket-outlets rather than single ones.